Ride sharing¶

 else:

-# If viable solutions are found, display their objective function values in order
+# If feasible solutions are found, display the objective function value corresponding to the best solution

 Then we define a function to divide the distance matrix and coordinates based on the solution.